npm/rfcs/accepted/0042-isolated-mode.md

 The goal is to provide an accurate dependency graph to Node.js while still relying on Node.js current module resolution algorithm.

-We deem valuable to invest the time implementing the `pure-mode` now knowing that import-maps are coming because most of the implementation will be re-usable to implement a `import-maps-mode`.
+We deem valuable to invest the time implementing the `isolated-mode` now knowing that import-maps are coming because most of the implementation will be re-usable to implement a `import-maps-mode`.

-There are already two competing solutions out there which implement a `pure-mode` ([pnpm](https://pnpm.io) and [yarn](https://yarnpkg.com)).
+There are already two competing solutions out there which implement a `isolated-mode` ([pnpm](https://pnpm.io) and [yarn](https://yarnpkg.com)).
 We decided to choose the pnpm approach for the following reasons:

-- _Works with current ecosystem_, the pnpm `pure-mode` does not require any modification to Node.js or to the various build tools.
+- _Works with current ecosystem_, the pnpm `isolated-mode` does not require any modification to Node.js or to the various build tools.
 - _Battle tested_, Microsoft has successfully used pnpm to manage large monorepo for years.
 - _Recommended by Node.js_, this approach is actually the recommended approach by [the Node.js documentation](https://nodejs.org/api/modules.html#modules_addenda_package_manager_tips).